shikima7/Finding-Limits-and-returning-to-the-starts-position-thanks-to-Bor-Encoder-/README.md

 The system is designed to calculate RPM values, manage turret rotation limits, reset coordinate positions, and support adaptive shooting from different locations on the field.

-The main goal of this project is to improve robot accuracy, automation, and movement control during the INTO THE DEEP (Decode) season.
+The main goal of this project is to improve robot accuracy, automation, and movement control during the DECODE season.

 ---